iprotoni/ant-design-react-admin/README.md

 ## Key Features
 - 🚀 This solution allows you to reduce MVP development costs by up to 40%
-- 🐜 Lightence admin dashboard template is based on a rich library powered by [Ant Design](https://ant.design/)
+- 🐜 Medicine admin dashboard template is based on a rich library powered by [Ant Design](https://ant.design/)
 - 💰 100% Free: start using it for your projects right away.
 No hidden payments, no trials, nothing
 - 💊 Medical dashboard includes: customizable medical dashboard for data-driven applications
 - 💻 Any backend supported: the dashboard supports any kind of backend by just updating an API